spco/git-short-course/_episodes/10-branching.md

 We're now on the new branch, and so `HEAD -> new_branch`.

-Time to make some changes!
+Now it's time to make some changes!

 Make some changes to mars.txt, or perhaps add a new file.
 Then add and commit these changes.
 In this example, I've added notes on Jupiter to `jupiter.txt`: